aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 The author of this guide recommends that you make your life as simple as possible by doing the following:

-1. Install **ALL** kernel modules in the initramfs, especially for initial bringup while you're tracking down all the kernel config options.
+1. Install **ALL** kernel modules in the initramfs, especially for initial bring-up while you're tracking down all the kernel config options.
 2. Once your system is up and running with all the expected functionality working, you can use [the script here](https://gist.github.com/calebccff/f5e33a25c56c1b2bf32c199bdb76e0de)